Courses

 Meet Your Instructors

-Instructors for the Quantum Communications course work at the forefront of quantum technology and bring their leading-edge research to the classroom.
+Professors for the Quantum Communications course work at the forefront of quantum technology and bring their leading-edge research to the classroom.
 Faculty and instructors from the University of Chicago and the University of Illinois at Urbana-Champaign will guide you through the fundamentals of quantum communications, while providing you with support and feedback.

 Hannes Bernien, PhD